yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2019/03/14/the_case_against_good_people.md

 bleak, I do think there's a way for "good people" to come out on top, after all of this.

-__________
+---

 So what makes a "good person"?
 Here's three characteristics:

 - **They're fundamentally disinterested in power**: This is all forms of power.
 Both [soft power](https://en.wikipedia.org/wiki/Soft_power), and the "if you can shoot the rich guy at any time and take his money, you're as rich as him" kind of power.

--   **They trust in the system**: Following from the first point, they readily accept the limitations of the society they exist in, and hence do not pay enough attention to what *is* (publicly declared information), what *might be* (undeclared information or information that may not exist), and what *isn't* (information that has changed since they last checked and isn't true anymore).
+- **They trust in the system**: Following from the first point, they readily accept the limitations of the society they exist in, and hence do not pay enough attention to what _is_ (publicly declared information), what _might be_ (undeclared information or information that may not exist), and what _isn't_ (information that has changed since they last checked and isn't true anymore).

 - **They're very rules-based**: If something exceeds their boundaries, you can count on them to step back.
 They not only find some things far enough outside their code of ethics to be reprehensible, they sometimes have a hard time imagining somebody optimizing for such an outcome, and hence believe it cannot happen.

 These are the kinds of people your mother and father likely would have taught you to become.
 The kind of people who come out on top in a Disney movie, the